james2doyle/ohdoylerules.com/content/demo/generated-content-title.md

----
-Title: "Generated Content Article Title"
++++
-Description: "Use Generated Content in CSS to show an Article link in plain text"
+title = "Generated Content in CSS" description = "Use Generated Content in CSS to show an Article link in plain text" date = "2012-10-18" category = "Demo" template = "post.html"
-Date: "2012-10-18"
-Category: "Demo"
-Template: "post"
+[taxonomies]
-Keywords: ["generated", "content", "article", "title", "jsfiddle", "title", "button", "work"]
+keywords = ["generated", "content", "article", "title", "jsfiddle", "title", "button", "work"]
----
++++

 I like [jsFiddle](http://jsfiddle.net/ "jsFiddle").
 I often use it for prototyping.
 I might want to see what I can make in css or maybe I want to build a little template.
 A perfect example, I used it to mockup my [work](https://ohdoylerules.com/work/ "Work") section.